 - If you have concerns, please speak to your health care provider.

 Is there anything else I should know about feeding my baby?

 - Always wash your hands before preparing your baby’s food, and wash your baby’s hands before they eat.

 - Wipe your baby’s gums with a soft, damp cloth twice a day for good oral health.

 Young children don’t know how to chew food into tiny pieces.
 And they haven’t learned how to bring a piece of food back up when it gets caught going down.
 Foods most likely to cause choking are small, round or cylindrical in shape, like hot dogs, whole grapes, carrot slices, seeds and hard candy.

 To protect your baby:

-- Always supervise your children while they are eating.
+- Always supervise them while they are eating.

-- Make sure your child is sitting down to eat.
+- Make sure your baby is sitting down to eat.